 Booting Windows Manually

 Booting Windows manually generally solves the problem.
-Doing that in safe mode doesn’t do the work most of the times, so we need to use force drivers to have a signature disabled option inside the Advanced Boot Options.
+Doing that in safe mode doesn’t usually work, so we need to use force drivers to have a signature disabled option inside the Advanced Boot Options.

 Follow these steps:

-- Restart your computer by simultaneously holding down the Shift key and clicking on the Restart option.
+- Restart your computer by holding the Shift key and clicking the Restart option.
 In case the Restart option is not accessible by you, then you might need to use a Windows bootable USB to boot.

-- As for next step, you will find yourself on an option screen.
+- As for the next step, you will find yourself on an options screen.
 Out of the options given, select Troubleshoot.
 This will permit you to access the advanced tools.

 - In the next screen, choose Advanced Options.

-- On the Advanced options screen, plenty of options will be available to you.
+- On the Advanced options screen, plenty of options will be available.
 Out of all these options, you need to click on Startup Settings.

 - There would be some options to select from in the Startup Settings screen.
-They would be labeled with Function keys from F1 to F9.
-Press F7 which is labeled as Disable driver signature enforcement.
+They would be labeled with Function keys from F1 to F9—Press F7 marked as Disable driver signature enforcement.